 In May 2022, the Biden-Harris Administration launched the Internet for All initiative, providing $65 billion in funding from the Bipartisan Infrastructure Law, or IIJA, to support efforts to provide Americans with affordable, reliable high-speed internet.

-Companies can leverage these funding opportunities in numerous ways, but how to do so isn't always apparent or easy to understand.
+Companies can leverage the Internet for All funding opportunities in numerous ways, but how to do so isn't always apparent or easy to understand.
 A complex web of information and inconsistent press releases further adds to those challenges.

 For specific questions regarding Broadband Infrastructure Funding programs, please contact: